artineering-io/flair-docs/_includes/effects/toon-lines.md

 Toon lines can be customized in terms of intensity, width and color.
 Coloring of toon lines happens in the following order: [Density](#line-density), [Coloration](#line-coloration), [Light Response](#line-light-response).

 #### Line Intensity
 Opacity of the generated lines.
-A lower intensity will make the lines more transparent.
+A lower intensity will make the toon lines more transparent.

 <figure>
 	<video autoplay loop muted playsinline>